HomeSite Map

 Twleve more versions of “Let It Be” were performed with Billy Preston the following day, January 27th, 1969 at Apple Studios.
 The final arrangement was pretty set by this time, although they did some experimentation on this day.
 On some versions, George and John played some guitar and bass riffs during the early part of the song, while Billy experimented with some different organ parts, even substituting electric piano instead of organ.
 After one particular soulful electric piano rendition, Paul remarks, "Of course, coming from the North of England, it doesn't come through easy in all the soul," which prompts a laugh from Billy.
 George also took some time to work through a lead guitar part during the song's final chorus.
 Since Paul still didn't have the lyrics to the final set of verses written, he would sometimes sing scat vocals, John even adding what Bruce Spizer describes in his book “The Beatles On Apple Records” as “inappropriate vocal ad-libs, perhaps out of boredom.”

-After the "f bit" is played in one rehearsal, as wtinessed in Peter Jackson's "Get Back" series, Paul states, "It's a bit ploddy."
+After the "f bit" is played in one rehearsal, as wtinessed in the "Get Back" documentary series, Paul states, "It's a bit ploddy."
 "What?"
 John asks, to which, Paul replies, "it just sorts of plods along a bit."
 John explains, "It's just morning and slow; and a slow song.
 It takes a long time to get out of it."
 Paul relented by saying, "That'll do for the time being" before moving on to "The Long And Winding Road," which he also wasn't feeling inspired by on this day.
 At any rate, with the time frame to complete the project nearing its end, all that was left was for Paul to complete the lyrics.
 Otherwise, everyone pretty much had their parts perfected.

 It was on January 29th, 1969 that The Beatles decided that their live performance would be relegated to the Apple Headquarters roof the following day.
 The five songs that were deemed appropriate to be played on the roof were rehearsed on this day, the remainder of the session being used to work out all of the bugs on the other selections they felt were complete, “Let It Be” being among them.
 They only needed to go through the song once on this day, this lackluster performance being evidence that they were simply going through the motions on something they basically knew like the back of their hand.